 Direction of works.

 Cost depends on the value of the work to be carried out.

 Approximately 4 - 6% of the Material cost.
 6.3% in Almuñecar.

 Refundable deposit (aval) to cover damage to streets, and surrounding public areas taht are within the municipality.
 The town hall will refund the deposit only once the licence of first occupation has been delivered and the property fully registered.
 Usually no more than 6 months after the occupation licence has been delivered.

 At completion there are the following charges, which may also apply:

 New building Deeds.

-Royal land taxes (Derechos Reales) ie: 1% of the value of the project.
+Royal land taxes (Derechos Reales) ie: 1% to 1.5% of the value of the project.